iterative/dvc.org/static/docs/use-cases/data-registry.md

 > Note that unlike `dvc get`, which can be used from any directory, `dvc import`
 > always needs to run from an [initialized](/doc/command-reference/init) DVC
 > project.
+Remember also that with both commands, the data comes from the source
+> project's remote storage, not from the Git repository itself.

 <details>

 ### Expand for actionable command (optional)

 The command above is meant for informational purposes only.
-If you actually run it in a DVC project, although it should work, it will import the latest version of `use-cases/cats-dogs` from `dataset-registry`.
+If you actually run it, although it will work, it will import the latest version of `use-cases/cats-dogs` from `dataset-registry`.
 The following command would actually bring in the version in question:

 ```dvc